 - Show a local address on your resume.
 Many students use their permanent address, and that can be a mistake.
-If you don't have a local address, just leave the address off altogether.
-If you're applying for a job in Austin, you don't want to give the impression that you'll be commuting from Houston.
+If you do not have a local address, just leave the address off altogether.
+If you are applying for a job in Austin, you don't want to give the impression that you'll be commuting from Houston.

 - Call your own phone, right now, and listen to your outgoing message.
 Does it sound professional and to the point?
 Does it leave a first impression that you want potential employers to hear?
 If not, change it now.

-- Ditto, if you have an email address that you'd be embarrassed to tell your grandmother, then set up a new account for business, and use that one on your resume.
+- Ditto, if you have an email address that you would be embarrassed to tell your grandmother, then set up a new account for business, and use that one on your resume.

 Career Objective vs. "Freestyle"

 The career objective is often the first thing you see on boiler-plate resumes.
 Forget about the career objective, and do not include one.
-Sorry, they're looking for PAs, and they just don't care about your ultimate career goals.
+Sorry, they are looking for PAs, and do not care about your ultimate career goals.

 Instead, use the space to insert a "freestyle" that might actually get you a job.
 My definition of "freestyle": a brief statement of assets that might not fit in the standard resume categories, but can be a great help in getting you noticed and hired.
 Skills from just about any job or volunteer work can be applied to film.